 When soluble fiber comes in contact with water, it converts into a viscous material and slows down food absorption in the large intestine.

 This makes you feel full for a longer duration.
-The insoluble fiber helps to trap the fat molecules and acts as a stool bulking agent and prevents the absorption of fats.
+The insoluble fiber helps to trap the fat molecules and acts as a stool bulking agent and protects from the absorption of fats.
 It is more helpful for those suffering from constipation as it increases bulk and promotes bowel movement.
 Therefore, it is clear that if you want to lose weight, you should look at food sources that are rich in soluble fiber along with a good amount of insoluble fiber.
 Now, let’s find out how fiber aids in weight loss.

 Fiber and weight loss – what is the connection?
 Fiber aids weight loss by boosting satiety and also by increasing the number and varieties of good gut bacteria in the intestine.
 You must have heard that good gut bacteria helps in digestion and promotes overall health.
 These gut bacteria present in our intestine help to digest the soluble fiber with the help of a specific bacterial enzyme.
 So basically, soluble fiber acts as food for the gut bacteria and the bacteria helps to digest the soluble fiber and produce short chain fatty acids.
 Short chain fatty acids help to reduce belly fat by increasing fat metabolism.
 Also, this whole interaction of soluble fiber with gut bacteria increases the variety and number of gut bacteria.
 The presence of different types of good gut bacteria is linked to the reduced risk of Type II diabetes, heart disease, reduced levels of bad cholesterol, etc. But does this mean you can have unlimited amounts of fiber?
 You will find out in the next section.